taham655/Multi-Document-Chatbot/README.md

 ## Prerequisites

 Before you begin, make sure you have the following installed:
+- https://drive.google.com/drive/folders/1O6gvIRTtz8UgewfQRwrdIn8-AAAqeNHC?usp=sharing the 'document' folder, save that folder with the other files.
 - Python 3.9 or higher
 - pip (Python package installer)